shas38/ec2-terraform/README.md

 7. A terraform backend can be set up in S3 to persist the .tfstate across multiple environments.
 8. Before deleting the project, make sure to `terraform destroy` to remove all the resources and avoid unnecessary costs.
 9. In this project, I am using an Ubuntu Server 20.04 LTS AMI as it is free.
 We can easily swap this with another OS.
 However, we will have to change the commands in the user data accordingly.
+10. ap-southeast-2 region is being used as this is the only region within Australia.
+11. I am passing in the AWS Access Key ID and the Secret access key during runtime for ease of deployment.
+However, in a production environment, it is recommended either setting up AWS CLI or AWS-vault and getting the keys from there.

 <img src="images/securityGroup.PNG">